 Nettles are a common weed especially in the UK, meaning you could harvest them on your walks in parks or woods.
 You'll need rubber gloves as they can sting.

-Because they are considered a weeds, you can buy them for really cheap and grow yourself.
+Because they are considered weeds, you can buy them for really cheap and grow them yourself.
 They are quite hardy and resilient growers even in containers.

 Personally, I grow nettle and drink a lot of nettle tea.
 I figured I could use the leftovers to make fertiliser.
 This helps with my zero waste and re-use goals.